JDenn0514/Jacob-Dennen-Website/content/post/2021-04-07-qanon-at-denison/index.markdown

 QAnon is a very dangerous conspiracy theory that has a history of fomenting violence.
 Throughout this post I looked at how prevalent the conspiracy theory is among Denison students.
 I found that women are slighlty more supportive of QAnon than men, and POC are much more likely to agree with QAnon than Whites.
 This defies the conventional belief that QAnon supporters are white men who are ardent Trumpers.
 This begs the question, is the demographic shift among QAnon supporters among Gen Z just a Denison experience, or is it representative of a wider shift among society?

+[^1]:It is important to note that there were only two respondents who identified as transgender and ten who identified as non-binary